hydradatabase/docs/cloud-warehouse-operations/tls.md

 ### Always validate certificates

+{% hint style="warning" %}
-:warning: If you choose this path, `psql` will try to validate certificates when connecting to any Postgres database.
+If you choose this path, `psql` will try to validate certificates when connecting to any Postgres database.
 This will cause connections to some other Postgres databases to return an error, even if you set `sslmode`.
+{% endhint %}

 You can instruct `psql` to always read your public certificate bundle my symlinking `~/.postgresql/root.crt` to your public root cert bundle: